Table of Contents

 The league structure is that of a pyramid.
 There is one top league, two second level leagues, four third level leagues etc. The winners of each league division will be promoted and the fifth and sixth place finishers will be demoted.
 Note, the division winners will play at the end of the season in the league playoff, but it will have no effect on promotion.

 Each team is allowed to have up to 50 players on their roster.
 30 of those players can be assigned to the major league club (13 pitchers & 17 position players) and the remaining must be allocated to various minor league affiliates.
 Players in the minor leagues should be 25 years old or younger.
 Rookie ball players should be 22 years old or younger.

 Managers have several attributes that effect both players' in-game performance and their development over time.
 Initially, a manager has no track record and his value to the team can only be measured based on his reputation.
 Eventually, as he has manages more games, his true value will become more clear.

 unique reference number for the manager.

 first and last name.
 They aren't necessarily unqiue.

 users can select from a number of pre-defined nicknames for their manager.
-After six months of managing a club, users are allowed to create their own custom nicknames for their manager.
+After one year of managing a club, users are allowed to create their own custom nicknames for their manager.

 indicates how old a manager is.
 Managers can generally keep working until they are between 65 and 70 years old.